Breast Augmentation Surgery

 AFTER YOUR BREAST AUGMENTATION SURGERY

-Patients report minor post-operative pain, which is treated with oral medication.
+Patients report mild post-operative pain, which is treated with oral medication.
 You will be given a prescription for pain management.
 Have someone fill the prescription, drive you home and take care of you as you recover during the first few days after your surgery.

 You can return to your normal activities at a slow and gradual pace.
 You may be back to work as soon as one week after breast augmentation surgery and may begin light exercise at two weeks.
 Most activities can be resumed fully at six weeks following your procedure.